 • How Blogs are Arranged

 The blogs are organised by Metropolitan Borough.
 The Categories listed on the right-hand side of every Webpage allow the reader to pick out a variety of topics.
-The first topics in the long list start with a ‘forward-slash’ (/).
-Below them are those starting with a ‘zero’ (0).
-Following on are numbered topics (numbered ‘1’, ‘2’, ‘3’ and ‘4’).
+Each Category in the long list starts with a ‘forward-slash’ (/).

 • The City of London and Westminster